brit-wright/Research-Code/README.md

 and using it to plan.
 Finally, [Phase 3](https://github.com/brit-wright/mujoco_stuff) involved building and simulating a model-based controller for the Go2 quadruped in Mujoco simulation.

+# Software/Library Requirements
+This repo is entirely Python-based.
+The following libraries are needed: numpy, matplotlib, shapely.

 # Questions
 Feel free to reach out at bmwright@caltech.edu if you have questions :D